anavica/mcc_ccattr_NCC/README.md

 https://www.nature.com/articles/s41558-021-01058-x

+The work was supported by the Medical Research Council-UK (Grant ID: MR/M022625/1), the Natural Environment Research Council UK (Grant ID: NE/R009384/1), and the European Union’s Horizon 2020 Project Exhaustion (Grant ID: 820655).

 This code has been implemented to reproduce the main analysis applied in the study referenced above.
 It uses temperature-mortality data of 10 hypothetical cities and the corresponding simulated temperature for 10 models defining the